 Small-group tours are available, some with the option of sparkling wine and antipasto platters, though you could also bring your own treats in a cooler bag.
 Either way, this is certainly another of the most fun activities Townsville offers.

 Experience the magic of sunset in Australia’s tropical north on a sunset tour.
-Click here to check what’s available
+Click here to check what’s available.

 9 Go snorkelling

 The most popular snorkelling site near Townsville is the stunning Magnetic Island due to its many sparkling tropical bays.
 Many of the sandy bays are shallow and so perfect for snorkelling.
-On the Eastern side, you’ll find crystal clear water and coral reefs.
+On the Eastern side, you’ll find crystal-clear water and coral reefs.

-Alternatively, take a full or half-day snorkelling trip to the Great Barrier Reef or the Museum of Underwater Art – two of the most magical places to visit near Townsville.
+You can also take a full or half-day snorkelling trip to the Great Barrier Reef or the Museum of Underwater Art – two of the most magical places to visit near Townsville.
 Most Townsville snorkelling tours head to the central section of the reef, including the John Barrier Reef.

 Aside from the colourful corals, you’ll spot some amazing marine animals, including parrot fish, Maori wrasse, clown fish, and angel fish.
 Lucky visitors might also see turtles, stingrays, white-tip sharks, and black-tip sharks – so it’s definitely one of the best things to do and see in Townsville for animal lovers!